pandey-ankit/coherence-new/intro/intro.md

 * Run the Quickstart using Cache Abstraction
 * Use Coherence in Spring Boot applications
+* Add Coherence event listeners
 * Work with Spring Data and Spring Session
-* Build and run the demo Spring Boot applications
+* Use VisualVM and the Coherence VisualVM plugin to view cache information

 ### Prerequisites